akshaychugh-xyz/akshay2603c.github.io/writings.markdown

 #### A list of all my writings on product and growth.

 <ul>
-  {% for post in site.categories.writings AND post in site.categories.png %}
+  {% for post in site.categories.png %}
     <li>
     	<a href="{{ post.url }}">{{ post.title }}</a> <small>{{ post.date | date_to_string }}</small>
     </li>